TejP95ss/24F-Project/app/src/pages/README.md

 # `pages` Folder

 This folder contains all the pages that will be part of the application.
-Details on required numbers will be provided in the Phase 3 documentation.

-These pages are meant to show you an example of some of the features of Streamlit and the way we will limit functionality access by role/persona.
-It is not meant to represent a complete application.

-TODO: Describe the pages folder and include link to documentation.
-Don't forget about ordering of pages.
+--
+**Gavin**

+**John**

+**Jennifer**

+**Natasha**
+Natasha_Home is this user's landing page
+Natasha_Edit Reviews allows the user to update or delete one of their own existing reviews Natasha_Explore_Students allows the user to look through the student database or search for a specific student Natasha_View_Reviews allows the user to view all reviews for a specific co-op